How to shuffle a list in Python

 - The

-keyargument takes alambdafunction that callsrandom.random()for each element. - This assigns a temporary, random number to every item in your list.
+keyargument is assigned alambdafunction that callsrandom.random()for each element. - This assigns a temporary random float to every item in the list.

 Advanced shuffling techniques